Skip to main content

 Create a Management User

-WildFly requires a management realm user for remote JMX access:
+WildFly requires a management-realm user for remote JMX access:

-Create management user
+Create a monitoring user

-$JBOSS_HOME/bin/add-user.sh -u monitor -p <secure-password>
+$JBOSS_HOME/bin/add-user.sh -u otel-monitor -p <strong-password>

 Start WildFly with remote management